Resident Assistant (RA) Financial Aid

 |Cost of Attendance||–||Expected Family Contribution||=||Financial Aid|

-Since costs are lower but your EFC remains the same, your aid package will be reduced: Need-based loans and work-study are always eliminated first, and NU scholarship will only be reduced if necessary.
+Since costs are lower but your EFC remains the same, your aid package will be reduced.
+For RAs, work-study is always eliminated first, and Northwestern Scholarship will only be reduced by the amount necessary.

 - You will not have an additional work component (e.g., work-study) in your financial aid award, since you will already be working as an RA.

-- Your NU scholarship and other grants will still be available to cover costs beyond your EFC.
+- Your Northwestern scholarship and other grants will still be available to cover costs beyond your EFC.
 You may even owe Northwestern less than you would otherwise.

 - In addition to room and board, RAs earn $500 per quarter.